ijt/php-docs-samples/appengine/standard/wordpress/README.md

 GCS and will be visible on your WordPress site.

 ## Updating
-When new versions of WordPress become available, you can update your app to use them by running these commands:
+When a new version of WordPress become available, you can update your app to use it like this:
 ```sh
 cd ${app?}
 ${d?}/update-wordpress